Home » Best Forex Brokers in June 2026 » Forex Brokers with Micro Accounts

 FP Markets is a multi-licensed broking firm with a global presence and authorizations from CySEC, ASIC, SCB, and FSCA, among others.
 It provides direct market access through ECN accounts, which feature bid-ask spreads and commission rates that are generally lower than the industry average.

 Eightcap has been serving customers for over 15 years, providing no dealing desk order execution and competitive spreads for over 800 financial markets.
 The broker operates with authorization from several regulators, including CySEC and ASIC.
-Customers can choose from three account types: Raw, Standard, and TradingView.
+Customers can choose from two primary account types, Standard and Raw, both of which require a minimum deposit of $100 and support micro lot trading.

 Global Prime uses a pricing structure characterized by low spreads and competitive commissions, which are common requirements for small-scale traders.
 The broker’s fees and trading conditions are designed to accommodate different account sizes.
 Regulated in Australia and Vanuatu, this no-dealing-desk broker facilitates trading in over 150 financial markets, offering spreads from 0.0 pips for major currency pairs.

 Standard and Raw accounts at Global Prime both support minimum trades of 0.01 micro lots, with a ceiling of 1,000 lots per transaction.
-Standard accounts have no commissions but have slightly higher spreads compared to Raw accounts, where a $3.5 commission per side is in place.
-Both account types allow for scalping and hedging.
+Standard accounts have no commissions but have slightly higher spreads compared to Raw accounts, where a commission of $0.035 applies per side, per micro lot, or $0.070 in both directions.
+Both account types allow for scalping and hedging, and there are no minimum account size requirements or additional deposit fees.

-Founded more than two decades ago, XTB provides online retail trading services with a focus on low transaction costs.
-The multi-regulated firm has a transparent pricing structure and enables commission-free trading with competitive spreads from 0.8 pips.
-The broker offers over 11,000 financial instruments, with a minimum transaction volume of one micro lot for forex CFDs.
+Founded more than two decades ago, XTB provides online retail trading services via its proprietary xStation 5 platform focusing on low transaction costs.
+The multi-regulated firm has a transparent pricing structure and enables commission-free forex trading with average spreads ranging from 0.9 pips for EU and UK clients to 1.3 pips for offshore accounts registered at the Belize entity.
+The minimum spread for Pro account starts as low as 0.1 pips compared to 0.5 pips on Standard account.

+Traders can access over 2,600 CFD instruments, with a minimum forex trading volume of 0.01 lots.
+The upper transaction limit fluctuates based on available market liquidity and your free margin.
 XTB has waived its minimum deposit requirements, allowing traders to open and fund an account with any amount.
 Deposits are free, and so are withdrawal requests exceeding €100.
-The broker protects customers from negative balances and stores their funds in segregated accounts at tier-one banks.

 XM provides access to over 1,400 financial markets, including more than 50 currency pairs and 600 stock CFDs, allowing for portfolio diversification across all major asset classes.
 The broker serves retail customers from more than 190 countries with the regulatory approval of ASIC, CySEC (license number 120/10), DFSA, and the Belizean FSC.

 Tickmill offers over 600 markets across forex, cryptocurrencies, commodities, indices, and stocks.
 Clients looking to trade in forex can choose from over 60 currency pairs.
-The broker’s spreads start from 1.6 pips on Classic accounts and zero pips on Raw accounts, where a $6 round-trip commission applies.
-Starting deposits for both account types amount to $100.
+Both Classic and Raw accounts feature a $100 barrier to entry and fully accommodate small-scale traders with positions ranging from 0.01 to 100 lots per order.

-While dedicated micro accounts are currently unavailable, ActivTrades allows forex traders to open positions as small as one micro lot.
-Individual accounts at ActivTrades facilitate commission-free trading across most available asset classes.
+Our reviewers reported a combined limit of 250 open and pending orders per account, with additional orders getting automatically rejected.
 Onboarding customers can choose from 11 base account currencies, including EUR, GBP, USD, CHF, and SEK.
 Both retail and professional traders are safeguarded with negative balance protection and are eligible for enhanced investor compensation of up to €1 million.
 There is no minimum deposit requirement.

 Comprehensive Comparison of the Top 10 Forex Brokers with Micro Accounts